Data · Forecasting & Planning · elfware

 Each of these domains has different temporal characteristics.
 Sales and stock are inherently weekly: each week's data is independent.
 Price lists span multiple weeks and change infrequently.
 Promotion calendars may overlap and require careful sequencing.

-"The weekly loop maps naturally to how analytics modules consume data.
+"The weekly loop maps naturally to how forecasting and planning platforms consume data.
 Rather than forcing the target system to ingest and sort a bulk load, you deliver history in the same cadence the model expects to process it."

 The progressive history build handles these different temporal patterns through relevance rules.
 Weekly datasets are loaded fresh each iteration.
 Cross-week datasets are loaded once and retained.
 When a new version of a cross-week dataset becomes relevant (for example, a new price list takes effect in Week 14), it replaces the previous version in staging automatically.